manik-sethi/Stability/README.md

 List the key features of your project.
 For example:

-- Feature 1: Describe what it does.
+- Feature 1: Able to save username and password securely
-- Feature 2: Describe what it does.
+- Feature 2: Logs transactions and deposits and remembers then when you login
-- ...
+- Feature 3: Uses user-inputed data to visualize data for better user experience
+- Feature 4: Allows you to create budgets and accurately tracks how close you are to the limit

 ## Installation